jmacri01/homeassistant-custom-components-pagerduty/README.md

 # homeassistant-custom-components-pagerduty
 Adds a PagerDuty sensor to home assistant.
+Sensor state is the number of assigned incidents.
+Sensor contains incidents attribute which contains a list of assigned incidents.
 Queries PagerDuty API for all incidents assigned to a user.

 ## Support